 Citibank vs. Chase: Bank Accounts

 Now that you know the general pros and cons of each bank, let’s look at the specific products each offers.
-Chase offers a slightly more limited range of accounts that includes two savings accounts, four checking accounts and CDs.
+Chase offers a slightly more limited range of accounts that includes two savings accounts, eight checking accounts and CDs.
 Chase CDs range from one month to 120 months, allowing for both long-term and short-term savings.
 You can also find credit cards and loans with Chase.
 This range of accounts means you can more easily keep all your accounts with the same institution.
 However, you won’t find a money market account or banking IRAs with Chase.